kubermatic/docs/content/kubermatic/v2.12/_index.en.md

 # Welcome to Kubermatic Docs

-{{% notice note %}}
-The documentation is currently under development and is constantly being expanded.
-It is possible that information is missing at this time.
-If you have any questions that we cannot answer here, we look forward to receiving your email at [info@loodse.com](mailto:info@loodse.com)
-{{% /notice %}}

 ## One Enterprise Kubernetes Management Platform For Any Infrastructure

 Automate thousands of Kubernetes clusters across multi-cloud, on-prem and edge with unparalleled density and resilience.
 Deploy, manage and run multiple Kubernetes clusters with our production-proven platform.
 On your preferred infrastructure.